 If you’re looking for a fantastic atmosphere for dining, try River Driver’s Restaurant on the edge of Millinocket Lake.
 With the beautiful lake providing a splendid backdrop, enjoy specialties like local lobster cobb salad or a lobster pizza.

 For fine dining, enjoy the farm-to-table menu at The Blair Hill Inn, a 19th century mansion perched on a hill with spectacular views of Moosehead Lake.
-Sourcing ingredients from local farms and fishermen, as well as its own gardens, The Blair Hill Inn showcases the flavors of Maine’s wild areas.
+The Blair Hill Inn showcases the flavors of Maine’s wild areas.
+They source ingredients from local farms and fishermen, as well as the inn’s own gardens.
 The six-course dinner menu includes appetizers and salads with local greens, nuts, and honey.
 Entrees include iconic foods like Maine swordfish and lobster.

 Craft Beer Abounds

 You could argue that the best part of The Maine Highlands food scene isn’t its food at all, but rather the amazing craft beer.
 In Maine, there are more than 100 craft breweries (with more popping up all the time), so it might be easiest to follow the Great Beer Trail (bonus: submit your trail map and get awesome Maine-inspired swag) or take one of Bangor’s Growler bus to hit the best spots.